 …being clear on what you stand for, the values that drive your thinking, and the filters through which you define your behavior.

 …having an unwavering determination that no matter what happens, you will never compromise your core values and beliefs; that you will remain true to who you are and what you stand for.

 …never compromising on doing the right thing, every time.
 And while external influences to bend, to close an eye, to get in line will remain, you will have an internal peace because you know you are the real deal.

 In my recent blog posts – how to develop your personal brand in 5 easy steps and factors to consider when communicating your brand – I shared how you can develop and deliver your personal brand.
 This blog is about how you can protect it.
 By being authentic and asking yourself at the end of each day:

 Have I been faithful to my personal brand, living with authenticity, purpose, and focus?

 What one thing have I done today to enhance and strengthen my personal brand?

 I often use the expression;

 Firstly, their façade starts to slip.
-Whether it’s when they’re under pressure, or over confident or when their guard is down, their true-self starts to emerge.
-You notice inconsistencies in their manner, you begin to question their motives, you may start to ask ‘can I trust this person?’
+Whether it’s when they’re under pressure, or overconfident or when their guard is down, their true-self starts to emerge.
+You notice inconsistencies in their manner, and you begin to question their motives, you may begin to ask ‘can I trust this person?’